jacobRaw/MTRN4231_burger_bot/README.md

 ### Launch
 ```
 launch
+├── arduino.launch.py
 ├── arm_server_launch.py
+├── brain.launch.py
 ├── input.launch.py
 ├── perception.launch.py
 ├── system.launch.py
 └── ur_startup.launch.py
 ```
-Launch directory contains all the necesssary launch files that are required to run the system.
+Launch directory contains all the launch files to run each of the nodes.
+The main launch file being the system.launch.py which runs all launch files so that it can be run off a single terminal.

 ### Moveit Path Planner
 ```